-The story of dentist who lived with Anne Frank
+The story of the dentist who lived with Anne Frank

 SUMMARY: Research has uncovered the compelling tale of Dr. Friedrich "Fritz" Pfeffer, Anne Frank's roommate.